Check out the whole "T" copter family:

 - easy cable routing with beveled cable "tunnels" (and even a few cable tie mounts)

-- plenty of space to mount ESCs - concealed but still well ventilated for cooling - perfect for a 4-in-1 ESC too.
+- plenty of space to mount ESCs - concealed but still well ventilated for cooling

 - RF "invisible" frame - as opposed to carbon fiber or aluminium

 - Frame weight is approx 300g.
 All up weight including 2 x 3S 3000mah batteries and my over-sized 880kv motors is 1,700g.